-- Complete a minimum of three (3) new activities (regular or optional) each year. - Complete a minimum of one (1) new learning experience each year. - Complete the Record Sheet and have it signed by your club leader. - If your records are incomplete, you will NOT be considered for a Champion and you will NOT be considered for State Fair. - Aerospace Card: 4-H members enrolled in Aerospace must complete and attach an Aerospace card to their exhibit.
+- Recommended to complete a minimum of three (3) new activities (regular or optional) each year. - Recommended to complete a minimum of one (1) new learning experience each year. - Recommended to complete the Record Sheet and have it signed by your club leader. - Aerospace Card: 4-H members enrolled in Aerospace must complete and attach an Aerospace card to their exhibit.
 Cards are available in the Extension Office, online on the Extension website, or through your club leader. - All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed. - Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Display boards should be designed to sit on a table using no more than 36" of tabletop space.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff. - Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement. - "Ready to Fly" and E2X rockets are not permitted.
+Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff. - "Ready to Fly" and E2X rockets are not permitted.
 Rockets may be exhibited with a base, but launch pads are not permitted.
 All rockets must weigh less than 3.3 pounds and considered an amateur rocket according to FAA regulations.
-Remote control aircraft or drones may be constructed from a kit or purchased ready -to-fly.
+Remote control aircraft or drones may be constructed from a kit or purchased ready-to-fly.
 The power source (rocket engine, battery pack, etc.) is to be removed before being placed in public exhibition. - Rockets will not be launched and remote control aircraft or drones will not be flown at state fair.
 Launching rockets and flying aircraft or drones at the county level is optional based on adult supervision experience.